 Article 28.
 Search and seizure of stored [computer data] [digital information]

-1. Each State Party shall adopt such legislative and other measures as may be necessary to empower its competent authorities to search or similarly access in the territory of that State Party:
+1. Each State Party shall adopt such legislative and other measures as may be necessary to empower its competent authorities to search or similarly access:

 (a) [A computer system] [An information and communications technology device], part of it, and [computer data] [digital information] stored therein; and

-(b) A [computer data] [digital information] storage medium in which the [computer data] [digital information] sought may be stored.
+(b) A [computer data] [digital information] storage medium in which the [computer data] [digital information] sought may be stored;

+in the territory of that State Party.

-2. Each State Party shall adopt such legislative and other measures as may be necessary to ensure that, where its authorities search or similarly access a specific [computer system] [information and communications technology device] or part of it, pursuant to paragraph 1 (a) of this article, and have grounds to believe that the [computer data] [digital information] sought is stored in another [computer system] [information and communications technology device] or part of it in its territory, and such data are lawfully accessible from or available to the initial system, such authorities shall be able to expeditiously conduct the search to obtain access to that other [computer system] [information and communications technology device].
+2. Each State Party shall adopt such legislative and other measures as may be necessary to ensure that, where its authorities search or similarly access a specific [computer system] [information and communications technology device] or part of it, pursuant to paragraph 1 (a) of this article, and have grounds to believe that the [computer data] [digital information] sought [are] [is] stored in another [computer system] [information and communications technology device] or part of it in its territory, and such data are lawfully accessible from or available to the initial system, such authorities shall be able to expeditiously conduct the search to obtain access to that other [computer system] [information and communications technology device].

-3. Each State Party shall adopt such legislative and other measures as may be necessary to empower its competent authorities to seize or similarly secure [computer data] [digital information] in its territory accessed in accordance with paragraphs 1 or 2.
+3. Each State Party shall adopt such legislative and other measures as may be necessary to empower its competent authorities to seize or similarly secure [computer data] [digital information] in its territory accessed in accordance with paragraph 1 or 2.
 These measures shall include the power to:

 (a) Seize or similarly secure [a computer system] [an information and communications technology device] or part of it, or a [computer data] [digital information] storage medium;